All milestones must be met for full credit.

 Milestone 3: Paper Peer Review.
 In this process, you will receive up to two other students’ papers; you must provide feedback on the breadth, depth, and clarity of exposition.
 Reviewing forms and guides will be provided.
 To receive full credit for the reviews, you must provide constructive and civil reviews (a guide will be provided).
 This review will be “double-blind:” as a reviewer, you will not know whose papers you are reviewing, and as an author, you will not know who your reviewers are.
 This is why it is important for the Milestone 1 papers to be anonymized.
 All paper-reviewer identities will be known to course staff.

-Please select a topic from the three listed below.
-With consultation of the instructors, you may propose your own, separate topic.
+Please select a topic from the ones listed below.
+With consultation of the instructor, you may propose your own topic.

 For this topic you will examine methodological and/or evaluation approaches for generating natural language.
 Classic examples of natural language generation include machine translation and abstractive summarization.
-There’s an entire SIG on generation (SIGGEN) and conference (INLG) devoted to it.
+There’s an entire SIG (special interest group) on generation (SIGGEN) and a conference (INLG) devoted to it.

 For this topic you would survey how NLP can be used in an area of study of interest to you.
 For instance, there are special interest groups (called SIGs) for NLP for the humanities, Semitic languages, and biomedical applications—among many others.
-Look at the “SIGs” row in the main table at https://aclweb.org/anthology/.
-Although sentiment analysis often asks for a single label at the end, the internal classification may operate over structures.
-That is, the final flat label may be the result of some internal, latent structured prediction.
-Workshops also often offer targeted application and interest areas, for example in the legal domain, patents, economics, and others!
+Look at the “SIGs” row at to bottom of the ACL Events table at https://aclanthology.org/.

 Unsatisfied with any of the above options?
 Then feel free to pick your own topic.
 The requirement is that you must clear it with the instructor first and it must have a significant relevance to material covered in this course.